This documentation is not really complete (yet).

 Hybrid Parallelization model¶

-STEMsalabim simulations can be parallelized both via POSIX threads and via message passing interface (MPI).
+STEMsalabim simulations is parallelized both via POSIX threads and via message passing interface (MPI).
 A typical simulation will use both schemes at the same time: MPI is used for communication between the computing nodes, and threads are used for intra-node parallelization, the usual multi-cpu/multi-core structure.

 A high performance computation cluster is an array of many (equal) computing nodes.
 Typical highly-parallelized software uses more than one of the nodes for parallel computations.
 There is usually no memory that is shared between the nodes, so all information required for the management of parallel computing needs to be explicitely communicated between the processes on the different machines.
 The quasi-standard for that is the message passing interface (MPI).